vladislav3112/docker-avito-hw/README.md

 # Homework
-Docker lecture repository at [Avito's Analytics Academy](https://avito-analytics-academy.ru/) Data Science course.
+Docker lecture repository at [Avito's Analytics Academy](https://avito-analytics-academy.ru/) Data Science course homework

 ### Step 1:
 To understand how the application works, install the dependencies and open these urls (using curl or a browser):